Articles categorized as: link to Precaution Advocacy index

 • Communications to Reduce Risk Underestimation and Overestimation

-By Peter M. Sandman, Neil D. Weinstein, and William K. Hallman
+by Peter M. Sandman, Neil D. Weinstein, and William K. Hallman

 Risk Decision and Policy 3 (2), 93–108 (1998)

-The experiment reported in this article deals with ways of depicting risk when you’re trying to get people to realize how serious the risk is ... or how serious is isn’t.
+The experiment reported in this article deals with ways of depicting risk when you’re trying to get people to realize how serious the risk is ... or how serious it isn’t.
 In other words, how do you explain risk data so your audience will neither underestimate nor overestimate seriousness?
 The study shows some strategies that help, even in the face of outrage.
 The study also documents – for readers who need it documented – that outrage does make people consider a risk more serious.

 • Scared stiff – or scared into action

-By Peter M. Sandman and JoAnn M. Valenti
+by Peter M. Sandman and JoAnn M. Valenti

 Bulletin of the Atomic Scientists, Jan.
 1986, pp. 12–16